Awards

 Public Service Award

-The Public Service Award is presented to a lawyer who has demonstrated dedication and commitment to exemplary public service and social responsibility.
+The Public Service Award is presented to a person who has demonstrated dedication and commitment to exemplary public service and social responsibility, including through government, nonprofit, pro bono, or other service for the public good.
 Their work includes either advancing women in the profession or fighting for women under the law.
 In special circumstances, this award can be presented to an organization.

 View past recipients.